 The Philippine Star

-The Philippine Star is an influential daily English language broadsheet that is circulated nationally.
-An intern would be required to carry out news writing and sub-editing.
+The Philippine Star is an influential daily English-language broadsheet.
+Interns are required to carry out news writing and sub-editing.

 What's covered by the internships?